ilikerobots/sqflite_migration_plan/README.md

 ## Downgrading

-Per [sqflite documentation](https://pub.dev/documentation/sqflite/latest/sqflite/openDatabase.html), the circumstances requiring a downgrade should be quite rare and "[y]ou should try to avoid this scenario".
+Per [sqflite documentation](https://pub.dev/documentation/sqflite/latest/sqflite/openDatabase.html), the circumstances requiring a downgrade should be quite rare and "you should try to avoid this scenario".
 Indeed, except in development scenarios, I have been unable to imagine the circumstances in which application code would be aware of the migrations for a particular version of a database and yet also wish to downgrade that database to a prior version.
 Ideas welcome.

 At the risk of stating the obvious, it must be noted that database migrations would **not**  be executed as a result of a straightforward downgrade of an *application* from version Q to P, as the downgrade migrations for the version Q would not exist in the downgraded application version P code.